 Sadly, churches and believers, except for God’s remnant, in the colonies and early Republic could not understand the problems that could result from combining the temporal and earthly with the eternal and spiritual.
 They did not understand the implications of giving a civil government the power to define “church.”
 When an organization claiming to be a church applies for corporate or 501(c)(3) status, civil government must determine if the organization is in fact a “church;”civil government must define “church.”
 Corruption is inevitable when church and state combine.
 They did not understand the Bible doctrines of church, state, and separation of church and state.
 They did not understand that, as the Bible teaches, Satan orchestrates the world system.
 They did not understand that churches are to be spiritual entities only, doing God’s work on earth under the headship of the Lord Jesus Christ only.
 See, God Betrayed, “Dispensational Theology versus Covenant Theology,” especially pp. 149-150 with footnotes (in that chapter, you will see the remnant, led by men such as Isaac Backus, did understand these matters.
 Sadly, even most Baptists followed the lead of men like Hezekiah Smith).

-Now, not only are the established churches corrupted to one degree or another; but also temporal, legal, earthly corporate, 501(c)(3) status opened the floodgate for Satanic organizations (e. g., The Church Satan, the Church of Wicca) to also claim “church” status.
+Established churches corrupted to one degree or another.
+Temporal, legal, earthly corporate, 501(c)(3) or 508(c)(1)(A) status opened the floodgate for Satanic organizations (e. g., The Church Satan, the Church of Wicca) to also claim “church” status.
 See also, IRS granted Satanic cult tax exempt status in 10 days (listen to the audio report on the link for more insights), the (click to see the non-profit 501(c)(3) status of the Church of Wicca)) and other worldly organizations (e.g., Planned Parenthood) to choose to become established under federal law.
-Most churches in America, along with non-profit organizations like Planned Parenthood, The Church Satan, and the Church of Wicca, and even God’s churches are now established together, legally combined with both state and federal governments, operating according to the same legal rules and commandments handed down from their sovereigns.
+Most churches in America, along with non-profit organizations like Planned Parenthood, The Church Satan, and the Church of Wicca, and as well as “Christian” churches are now established together, legally combined with both state and federal governments, operating according to the same legal rules and commandments handed down from their sovereigns.
 See also, A New Religion Forms That Will Worship A ‘Godhead’ Based On AI and A Call to Anguish.

 II.
 The different definitions and applications of “established church”